Should you buy an Audi, a BMW or a Mercedes?

 Anything else to know?

-Audi came 21st out of 30 manufacturers in our 2020 Driver Power customer satisfaction survey but it did beat BMW and Mercedes.
+Audi came 23rd out of 29 manufacturers in our 2021 Driver Power customer satisfaction survey, being beaten by both BMW and Mercedes.
 Audi’s three-year/60,000-mile warranty is average but is less generous than many other manufacturers’ policies.
-Be careful when specifying any new Audi, as it’s easy to add many thousands of pounds to the price tag if you tick one too many boxes – although in fairness, BMW and Mercedes are also guilty of this.
+Be careful when specifying any new Audi, because it’s easy to add many thousands of pounds to the price if you tick one too many boxes – although in fairness, BMW and Mercedes are also guilty of this.
 On a more positive note, Audi’s diesel engines tend to offer an excellent blend of performance and economy, while many models are available with a 1.5-litre petrol engine that features ‘cylinder-on-demand’ technology.
 This shuts down half the engine when you’re gently cruising, helping you save money on fuel.